 Buildings with five or more Dwelling Units are eligible for the Clean Heat multifamily incentives.
 Existing buildings are eligible for incentives for ASHP, AWHP, HPWH and GSHP.
 New construction projects are only eligible for GSHP incentives.
 New construction projects are not eligible for ASHP incentives, including when used to supplement GSHP projects.
-New construction projects can participate in midstream HPWH program or receive custom incentives when paired with GSHP for space heating.
-New construction projects pursuing standalone custom hot water with ASHP or AWHP for space heating are not eligible for incentives.
+New construction projects can participate in midstream HPWH Program or receive custom incentives when paired with GSHP for space heating.
+New construction buildings are eligible to receive incentives for domestic hot water projects.